 Lincoln Financial Advisors (LFA) is committed to providing you with information about the purchase of securities on margin.
 Every investor who considers trading securities in a margin account should be alerted to the risks.
 Before you decide to trade on margin:

-Ask your LFA Planner to discuss whether margin trading would help meet your needs.
+- Ask your LFA financial professional to discuss whether margin trading would help meet your needs.